-If you pay tax at 40% or 45% you should still fill in box 1 with the amount you paid in plus the basic rate (20%) tax relief.
+If you pay tax at a rate above 20% you should still fill in box 1 with the amount you paid in plus the basic rate (20%) tax relief.
 We'll work out the extra tax relief due to you over the basic rate claimed by your pension provider.